Raphael7788/Tic-Tac-Toe-with-simple_AI/README.md

 Simple Joke explanation of what is this program all about :
 ==================================
-Tony Stark : Hi, Jarvis, so what kind of game you just made?
+Tony Stark : Hi, Jarvis, so what kind of fucking game you just made?

-Jarvis : Hi Mr. Stark, good to hear your voice again.
+Jarvis : Hi Mr. Stark, good to hear your voice again (kinda bit rude though Mr. Stark).
 Did you win fight the ugly Thanos?
 Anyway, about this game; Well, basically, while you are in the other galaxy, fighting the ugly Thanos; me, myself in the Stark Tower created a simple-boring game that almost all programmer could make.
 Basically, a simple Artificial Intelligence Mr. Stark.

-Tony Stark : Well, you definitely had a boring time when I went to other Galaxy with the other Avengers member for fighting the shitty-balls-face Thanos.
+Tony Stark : Well sorry for that word Jarvis, anyway, regarding your program — you definitely had a boring time when I went to other Galaxy with the other Avengers member for fighting the shitty-balls-face Thanos.

 Jarvis : Well, kinda Mr Stark.

+Tony Stark : Have something to drink perhaps, Vodka maybe?!

 Tic_Tac_Toe_For_Fun-in-Python
 =============